DisForm.vue

 file, after the this.simpleFields = ...

-line insert the following Javascript code.
+line, insert the following JavaScript code.

-This JS snippet adds a textfield definition error_estimate
+This JS snippet adds a text field definition error_estimate

 that does not exist in the model.
-Nevertheless it will be displayed on the form:
+Nevertheless, it will be displayed on the form:

-this.simpleFields = JSON.parse('[{"name":"title","label":"Title","description":"The title of this record","group":"-group1","order":0,"inputType":"text"},{"name":"slug","label":"Slug","description":"A unique kebab-case title","group":"-group1","order":1,"inputType":"text"},{"name":"depth","label":"Depth","description":"Depth in meters","group":"Meta Data","order":0,"inputType":"text"},{"name":"depth_mm","label":"Depth Mm","description":"Depth in millimeteres","group":"Meta Data","order":1,"inputType":"text"}]')
+this.simpleFields = JSON.parse('[{"name":"title","label":"Title","description":"The title of this record","group":"-group1","order":0,"inputType":"text"},{"name":"slug","label":"Slug","description":"A unique kebab-case title","group":"-group1","order":1,"inputType":"text"},{"name":"depth","label":"Depth","description":"Depth in meters","group":"Meta Data","order":0,"inputType":"text"},{"name":"depth_mm","label":"Depth Mm","description":"Depth in millimeters","group":"Meta Data","order":1,"inputType":"text"}]')

 + this.simpleFields.push({